-Figure 2.
-Map of the Cruise ports in the Southeast US and Caribbean with destinations in close proximity to each other in an effort to maximize ports of call and excursions.
+Although many cruise lines are focusing more and more on the cruise ship experience as a destination in and of itself, cruise line decision-makers seek to build itinenaries with destinations in close proximity to each other in an effort to maximize ports of call and excursions.
 The Mediterranean and Caribbean Basins provide ample destinations within hours of each other.
 Figure 2 on the following page displays a number of the Caribbean's ports of call averaging a distance of 300 nautical miles apart.
 Florida's ports are ideally positioned as home ports for the Caribbean market due to this proximity.
-For example, cruise ships embarking from Port Miami travel an average of 393 nautical miles to reach the first ports of call in an estimated 11 hours travel time and travel an average 300 nautical miles (nine hours) between subsequent ports of call.
+For example, cruise ships embarking from PortMiami travel an average of 393 nautical miles to reach the first ports of call in an estimated 11 hours travel time and travel an average 300 nautical miles (nine hours) between subsequent ports of call.